 Earlier in her career, Bresch played a vital role in the passage of the 2003 Medicare Modernization Act, a congressional revision to the Hatch-Waxman Act of 1984, which helped to ensure consumer access to affordable pharmaceuticals.

 Bresch served as chair of the Generic Pharmaceutical Association’s* board of directors in 2016, 2005, and 2004, and as vice chair in 2003 and 2006.
-She is a frequent speaker on issues such as affordable healthcare and global competitiveness and has testified before the U.S. Congress and FDA on issues related to access to medicine.
+She is a frequent speaker on issues such as affordable healthcare, global competitiveness and access to healthcare.

 *The Generic Pharmaceutical Association was renamed Association for Accessible Medicines